Your Cart is Currently Empty

 Something else that perhaps makes high-end audio equipment stand out is the quality of the components and parts that are used, as well as the type of materials used for the shell on items like speakers.
 For example, high-end speakers are often made from expensive wood such as mahogany.

 Is high-end audio worth the money?
-If you have the money to spare and you have the environment in which expensive, high-specification equipment will thrive, the answer is yes - potentially.
+If you have the money to spare and you have the environment in which expensive, high-specification equipment will thrive, the answer is yes.
 This edition of Absolute Sound provides a more detailed look at high-end audio.